 My blogging section includes pages for my passwords, affiliate links, schedule.
 Plus, I’ve included pages for tracking stats on the site and across social media.
 With the shades of pink strewn across the site, it should come as no surprise that this section is marked by a pink (technically, coral!) mildliner!

-Similarly, my freelancing section tracks invoices and remittance payments, pitches, and my wishlist of dream publications.
+Similarly, my freelancing section tracks invoices and remittance payments, pitches, and my wish list of dream publications.
 This section is labelled in red to match my calendar.
-I’ve long since marked deadlines in red to make sure they stand out!
+Well before I started using my bullet journal differently this year, I’ve long since marked deadlines in red to make sure they stand out!

 Of course, my 2021 bullet journal isn’t limited to work-related spreads.
 I have entire sections for health, recreation, and spirituality, to name a few.
 This means I’ve got spreads for the books I read, TV shows I watch, workouts I complete, events I’ll celebrate, and more!
 These sections are brown, orange (vermillion), and gold, respectively.